Helloisa22/Naruto-CardHouver/README.md

 My First project I decided use my sister's passion per naruto for explain about five countris Shinobi in two languages for trainning my english.🙂

-# Technology I used in this project
+# Technologys I used in this project
 * HTML5 ✔
 * CSS3 ✔
 * Javascript ✔